 Other DROP versions¶

-The developer version of DROP can be found in the repository under the branch
+dev can be found in the repository under different branches.

-Make sure that the Prerequisites are installed, preferably in a conda environment.
+Make sure that the Installation without conda are installed, preferably in a conda environment.

 pip install git+https://github.com/gagneurlab/drop.git@dev

 Alternatively, you can clone the desired branch of the repository and install from directory.

 git clone -b dev https://github.com/gagneurlab/drop.git pip install ./drop

 If the package needs to be updated frequently, it is more convenient to use the